AILA created this easy template to comment on the upcoming proposed asylum ban. Click below to see the template and ensure that your voice is heard.

 Thank you to the Interfaith Coalition for Mental Health for providing a platform of discussion for these topics.

-If you are struggling with your mental health and need resources, please check out our Partners and Resources pages to find services.
+If you are struggling with your mental health and need resources, please check out our Resources pages to find services.

 Every Monday, COIN shares a quote to start the week off.
 Quotes about immigration, mental health, civil society, and even Hamilton lyrics, have been shared.
 Each is important and they all relate to COIN's mission, but some weeks the quote hits a little closer to home.